Countdown Numbers Game Solver

 Distinct Solutions

-To keep just distinct solutions the search procedure discards calculations containing ineffectiveness.
-The display procedure removes any remaining ineffectiveness; detects duplication, keeping just the most human-friendly version of a candidate solution; and keeps but marks candidate solutions containing over-complexity so the user can decide if these are distinct or not.
+To produce just distinct solutions the search procedure discards calculations containing some types of ineffectiveness.
+The display procedure removes other types; detects duplication, keeping just the candidate solution with the most human-friendly presentation; and keeps but marks those containing over-complexity so the user can decide if these are distinct or not.

 Key Generation

-When the search procedure calls the display procedure with an interesting result, the display procedure generates the candidate solution’s key to check if it is a duplicate.
+When the search procedure calls the display procedure with an interesting result, the display procedure generates the candidate solution’s key to check if it duplicates a candidate solution already found.

 To generate the key, the binary expression tree on the stack gets printed to a string as though collapsed into an n-way expression tree.
-This results in a sequence of sub-calculations.
-This is done by (i) merging connected add and subtract operations; (ii) merging connected multiply and divide operations; and (iii) printing each resulting sub-calculation with its operations arranged so that its operands are numerically ordered.
-Finally the set of sub-calculations in the string get alphabetically re-ordered.
+This results in a set of sub-calculations.
+It is done by (i) merging connected sequences of add and subtract operations; (ii) merging connected sequences of multiply and divide operations; and (iii) printing each merged sub-calculation with its operations arranged so that its operands are numerically ordered.
+Finally the sub-calculations in the string get alphabetically re-ordered.

-This string – the key – is a canonical way of presenting the solution that is not human-friendly but seems to be sufficient to identify each set of arithmetically indistinguishable solutions all sharing the same key.
+This string – the key – is a canonical way of presenting the solution that is not designed for human-friendliness but does seem to be sufficient to identify a set of duplicate solutions all sharing the same key.

 The principle (with slightly different implementation) is illustrated nicely here by Ben North.
-It also seems to be very similar to the one explained here by Graeme Cole as used in his solver.
+It also seems to align with the one explained here by Graeme Cole as used in his solver.

 Human-Friendly Solution Presentation

-The key generation code is also used to generate the displayable solution.
-It operates as described above except for some differences described below to make the output human-friendly.
+The key generation code is also used to generate a solutions presentation.
+It operates as described above except for some differences described below to make the presentation human-friendly.

-Connected sequences of calculations involving just addition and subtraction are merged by default into a single sub-calculation for display.
-This is exactly as for key generation.
-Contestants seem to do this.
-The ordering of operations and operands is chosen to approximate how contestants typically explain a solution.
-For the key consistency is all that is required.
-Human-friendly ordering is sufficient.
+Connected sequences of operations involving just addition and subtraction are merged by default into a single sub-calculation.
+This is done the same way as in key generation.
+Contestants seem to do this merge and the ordering of operations and operands in a sub-calculation used in key generation is consistent with how contestants typically explain a solution.

-Merging can also be done for sequences containing just multiplication and division.
-This is much less commonly done by contestants and its human-friendliness may be questioned.
-By default this particular merge is not done for display.
-When a sequence of multiplications and/or divisions arises, whether they get merged or not, there is a question needing further study about the order in which contestants typically explain it.
+Merging as above can also be done for sequences containing just multiplication and division.
+This is much less commonly done by contestants so by default this particular merge is not done.
+This is a difference.
+When a sequence of multiplications and/or divisions arises, whether they get merged or not, there is a question needing further study about whether there is any common pattern to the order in which contestants typically explain the sequence.

-Finally, distinct solutions are scored for complexity according to a heuristic “user score”.
-Solutions with the lowest complexity are displayed first.
-Contestants often find one of the simpler solutions but there is also an observable tendency to favour particular forms in the final sub-calculation.
-This needs further study.
+After the search is complete, distinct solutions are scored for complexity according to a heuristic user score.
+Solutions with the lowest complexity are printed first.
+Contestants often find one of the simpler solutions.
+There is also an observable tendency to favour particular forms in the final sub-calculation.
+Some elements of this are taken into account but this needs further study.

 Compiling and Running